hyperledger/indy-node/smart_contracts/README.md

 3. Put the whole block into the `alloc` section of the network genesis file.

 4. Set address of `ValidatorControl` contract into `validatorcontractaddress` field of the `qbft` section of the genesis file.

+4. Set address of `AccountControl` contract into `permissions-accounts-contract-address` field of the `config.toml` file.